marcblanchet/dipt-quic-workbench-mb/readme.md

           The number of concurrent connections used when making the requests [default: 1].
 If set to > 1, then requests are sent in parallel on those connections.
    - `--concurrent-streams-per-connection <CONCURRENT_STREAMS_PER_CONNECTION>`:
           The number of concurrent streams per connection used when making the requests [default: 1].
 If set to > 1, then requests are sent in parallel on those streams.
+   - `--request-interval-ms <REQUEST_INTERVAL_MS>`:
+          The number of milliseconds to wait between receiving a request's response and sending the next request (useful for checking if the connection gets terminated due to being idle).
+When multiple connections are used, this interval is applied per connection (e.g., if two connections are active, two requests will be sent in parallel, then each connection will independently wait for the interval to elapse).
+Requires that `--concurrent-streams-per-connection` is `1`.
    - `--response-size <RESPONSE_SIZE>`:
           A number.
 The size of each response, in bytes [default: 1024].
 The response is synthesized by adding "Lorem ipsum" strings up to the size.
    - `--non-deterministic`: